fabiolune/fabiolune.github.io/README.md

 MUST is a small company focusing on the production of e-learning products.

 Key responsibilities:

 * Instructional design
-* Delevopment of assessment modules
+* Development of assessment modules

 Main technology stack:

 * PHP
 * Java
 * Javascript